google-research/rlds/README.md

 *   **Step**: dictionary that contains:

+    * Mandatory fields:

+      *   `is_first`: if this is the first step of an episode that contains the initial state.
+      *   `is_last`: if this is the last step of an episode, that contains the last observation.
+When true, `action`, `reward` and `discount`, and other cutom fields subsequent to the observation are considered invalid.
+    * Optional fields:
       *   `observation`: current observation
       *   `action`: action taken in the current observation
       *   `reward`: return after appyling the action to the current observation
       *   `is_terminal`: if this is a terminal step
-    *   `is_first`: if this is the first step of an episode that contains the initial state.
-    *   `is_last`: if this is the last step of an episode, that contains the last observation.
-When true, `action`, `reward` and `discount`, and other cutom fields subsequent to the observation are considered invalid.
       *   `discount`: discount factor at this step.
       *   extra metadata

     When `is_terminal = True`, the `observation` corresponds to a final state, so `reward`, `discount` and `action` are meaningless.
 Depending on the